Dronecode/utm-adapter/spec/README.md

 Another was the [MAVLINK specification](https://mavlink.io/en), which could easily be extended with a message set for ADS-B position reports, which also addresses the binary encoding of information.

 The above two protocols cover the presentation of information, but do not address qualities of service.

+__(Plain) UDP deemed inappropriate.
+Reason:__

+- Plain UDP does not provide security.
+Those features would have to be addressed independently.

 __TCP deemed inappropriate.
 Reason:__ TCP interferes with real-time properties of information.